tork-a/ros_seminar/README.md

-# ros_seminar
+# ros_workshop

-Packages for ROS seminars held by TORK
+Packages for ROS workshops/seminars held by TORK

-# Setups common for all seminars
+# Setups common for all workshops

 ## Intended Environment